Deal or no deal, Northern Ireland faces Brexit trade disruption

 However, the NAO said ports now have little time to integrate or test their systems with the government’s yet-to-be launched IT services, and there are still not enough customs sites or customs brokers to help industry adapt.

-The NAO said the department responsible for the systems and infrastructure to undertake the checks on animals and plants now believes the work will not be ready in time.
+The NAO said the department responsible for animal and plant checks now believes the systems and infrastructure will not be ready in time.
 It is exploring contingency options.

 Meg Hillier, an opposition lawmaker who chairs parliament’s Committee of Public Accounts, said it was incredibly worrying that with two months to go, critical computer systems had not been tested and a key customs system needed to be rebuilt.